Roads of the Asante Empire: Great Roads of the south

 The 5th road went southeast from Kumasi to Accra.
 Minor branches of the road led east of Accra to the towns of Ningo, Prampram and Adah.
 Other minor roads of the 5th route went westward of Accra to Senya Beraku and Winneba.
 A major branch of the 5th Great Road referred to as Route V (a) by historian Wilks, passed through Kwawu and near the Volta at Edzebeni.
 From Edzebeni, the road advanced south through the Volta gorge to Akwamu.
 At Akwamu, sub routes progressed to Dahomey and the Anlo along the Lower Volta.
 In between the 4th and 5th routes was a road originating from Kumasi through Bonwire, Dwaben, Asokore and Mohoo at Kumawu.

 The 6th Great Road originated from Kumasi up to Anomabu.
 In the early 19th century, halting places located across this road included Eduabin (Ashanti Region), Akrofuom, Praso and Dunkwa.
 A branch of Route 6 directed eastwards and further South near Foso through Nsaba, Swedru and Winneba.
 A sub route also ran from Dunkwa where it ended at Mouri.
 The 7th Great Road originated from Kumasi and led further South to Elmina.
-Some of the towns the 7th road passed though before Elmina were Eduabin, Bekwae, and Dumama.
+Some of the towns the 7th road passed through before Elmina were Eduabin, Bekwae, and Dumama.
 The 7th route spawned minor roads that led to Komenda and Shama.
 Another sub road ran towards Takoradi and Axim.
 In 1816, Osei Bonsu commenced reconstruction of the 6th and 7th routes at a standard width of 30–40 feet and they were further straightened and weeded.
 Wilks writes that only the 7th route saw completion whiles the 6th Great Road was possibly delayed until 1820.